MultisampledNight/flow/src/callout.typ

   source: none,
   /// How this callout should be titled.
   name: none,
+  /// Any other configuration arguments.
+Forwarded to `text`, useful is `lang`.
+  ..args
 ) = {
   let accent = if accent != none {
     accent